ximedes/ktor-authorization/README.md

 # Role-based authorization in Ktor
 This repository contains a demo application showing a possible way to implement role-based authorization of routes in Ktor.

+More information on its design can be found in this [accompanying blog post](https://www.ximedes.com/role-based-authorization-in-ktor/).

 ## Running from IntelliJ IDEA
 Run the `main` method on line 16 in `Application.kt`